Plain English Breakdown

 - victim impact statement

-- A statement from a crime victim about how the crime affected them.
+- A statement from someone harmed by a crime, describing how the crime affected them.

 Limits and Unknowns